mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

 }
 ```

-We build our lambda with a lambda function url which lets you expose your AWS Lambda function via a simple dedicated endpoint.
-No API Gateway or Load Balancer required.
+We build our lambda with a lambda function url which exposes your AWS Lambda function via a simple dedicated endpoint, no API Gateway or Load Balancer required.
 While super convenient, please understand that they are [security implications](https://www.wiz.io/blog/securing-aws-lambda-function-urls) when using these and so
 they may not be appropriate for your use case.
 If nothing else, set a [reserved concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) you are comfortable with to account for
 [denial of wallet attacks](https://www.sciencedirect.com/science/article/pii/S221421262100079X).